 What You Need To Know

-Learn more about Alberta’s auto insurance system, how recent changes announced by the government will improve auto insurance for Alberta’s 3 million drivers and what you can do to help manage your premiums.
+Learn more about Alberta’s auto insurance system, how reforms introduced by the government are intended to improve auto insurance for Alberta’s 3 million drivers and what you can do to help manage your premiums.

-At the end of October 2020, the Alberta government introduced Bill 41.
+At the end of October 2020, the Alberta government introduced Bill 41: the Insurance (Enhancing Driver Affordability and Care) Amendment Act, 2020.
 This legislation made changes designed to improve the auto insurance system for Alberta’s 3 million drivers.

-On December 9, 2020, Bill 41 received royal assent to update the Insurance Act and all changes to the Act will come into effect by early 2022.
+On December 9, 2020, Bill 41 received royal assent to update the Insurance Act and all changes to the Act came into effect by early 2022.

 The goal of changes made by the Alberta government to the auto insurance system is to help stabilize out of control claims costs, and ultimately help make insurance more affordable for drivers.
 These changes also give Albertans more and better options for care when they’ve been injured in an accident.